9 Gordon Street,

 Originally built as the Elsternwick Public Hall in 1889.
 It was altered and converted into a cinema by architect Frank G. Richardson and opened in August 1911.
 The facade is classical style with three bays, each of which has a pediment on top.
 There are delicate stone mouldings over the entrance doors.

 It operated as the Elster Theatre from opening until 1946 when it was re-named Esquire Cinema until 1967.
 Closed for a couple of years, it re-opened as the Sharon Cinema in 1969.
-From 1971 it was taken over by the current owners and re-named Classic Cinema.
+From 1971 it was taken over by the current owners and re-named Classic Cinema when it had 442 seats.
 In recent years 4 new screens have been added to the right hand side of the original building.
 There is a cafe located in the foyer and it operates as a popular art house cinema, which also screens mainstream movies.

 Just login to your account and subscribe to this theater